forta-network/docs/docs/advanced-testing.md

 This function will fetch the latest block number and create a Ganache fork at that point in the chain.
 You can also specify any accounts you want to unlock in order to simulate transactions from them.
 The last line starts a JSON-RPC server running locally on port 7545.

-## Point the agent to the forked chain
+## Point the bot to the forked chain

-Once we have the forked Ganache chain running, we want to point our agent to it.
+Once we have the forked Ganache chain running, we want to point our bot to it.
 This is easily done by setting the `jsonRpcUrl` in forta.config.json:

 ```
 {